Reporting A Concern

 Reporting a Safety Incident

-Refer to the Report an Incident page on the BU Safety, Security, and Preparedness website for details on how to report safety incidents.
 Boston University students, staff, and faculty are urged to report all crimes and emergency situations as promptly as possible, whether they occur on or off campus, to the Boston University Police Department.
+Please note that these forms are not monitored 24/7.
 If you have an emergency, please call BUPD at 617-353-2121.

 - Anonymous Reporting

 - Silent Witness Form – The silent witness form allows individuals to anonymously provide the BUPD with information pertaining to criminal activity.
-Please note, if immediate assistance is needed, BUPD should be called at 617-353-2121 immediately.
-A name does not need to be provided when BUPD is called.
+Please note, if you need immediate assistance, you should call 617-353-2121 immediately.
+You do not need to leave your name when you call.

 - Clery Act Crime Incident Report Form – This form should be completed by a Campus Security Authority (CSA) who is required to report information they receive about crimes pursuant to the Clery Act.

 - Commendation – Day-to-day our officers perform commendable acts of service for the community at Boston University.
-Members of the community are encouraged to submit commendation recommendations to share information about positive experiences and interactions they have had with BUPD personnel or the department.
+We encourage members of the community to submit commendation recommendations to share information about positive experiences and interactions they have had with BUPD personnel or the department.

-- File a Complaint – The Chief of Police reviews every complaint regarding BUPD personnel and/or the department.
-Once a complaint is received, it will be thoroughly investigated by a person designated by the Chief.
+- File a Complaint – The Chief reviews every complaint regarding BUPD personnel and/or the department.
+Once your complaint is received, it will be thoroughly investigated by a person designated by the Chief.

-- Encounter Inquiry – If you have had an encounter with a member of the Boston University Police Department and you are unsure of the reason or validity, you are encouraged to inquire about it.
+- Encounter Inquiry – If you have had an encounter with a member of the Boston University Police Department and you are unsure of the reason or validity, we invite you to inquire about it.